7404 Chapel Hill Road, Unit

 Candace has 10 years of experience overseeing and directing operations at Your Choice Services including an unlicensed Alternative Family Living Program and Day Program in the Raleigh area.
 Candace’s uncle is dually I/DD diagnosed which gives her a strong understanding of the family’s perspective on receiving services and navigating life with a loved one with special needs.
 She attended Wake Tech in 2000.
 Candace brings a wealth of knowledge regarding residential services, Innovations Day Support and assisting adults with community transition and inclusion.
-Candace will work directly with Wendy Singleton, Day Program Manager to assist with Day Program growth and transition as well as Beth Gaul, Raleigh Program Director as we add new AFL sites.
+Candace will also work directly with Wendy Singleton, Day Program Manager to assist with Day Program growth and transition.

 Ravainell Hunt, QP

 Ravainell (Rav) Hunt graduated from UNC-Chapel Hill in August 2007 with a Bachelors degree in Psychology.
 Rav joined the ASM team in August 2004 working as a habilitation technician for 4 years, gaining experience and training working with children and adults with various disabilities, such as Autism and Down syndrome.
 He also spent a year as a job coach with an adult with special needs.
 Rav has attended trainings through ASM to include Behavior Modification and TEACCH.
 Rav was promoted to QP in August 2009